Climbing Mount Kinabalu – An Experience of a Lifetime

 06:00 – 06:30hrs: Pick up from your hotel in central Kota Kinabalu and start your journey to Kinabalu Park Headquarters.
 The journey will take approximately 2 hours, passing by villages and paddy fields as you drive along the Crocker Mountain Range.
 There will be a brief stop at Nabalu Market for an opportunity to buy local fruits.

-08:00 – 08:30hrs: Upon arrival, you will register at Kinabalu Park’s office for climbing Mount Kinabalu and meet with your licensed mountain guide.
+08:00 – 08:30hrs: Upon arrival, you will register at Kinabalu Park’s office to climb Mount Kinabalu and meet with your licensed mountain guide.
 The real adventure begins as you proceed to the Power Station / Timpohon Gate by coach for the start of your 2-day climb of Mount Kinabalu.
 The average Climber will take 5 to 6 hrs) to trek from Timpohon Gate to your Mountain Hut (Panalaban).
 It will be continual trekking all the way up with short (5 minutes) rests at each of the checkpoints you pass by on the route up to your Hut.
 Trek at your normal pace – not too fast, not too slow – to help climb Mount Kinabalu feel as comfortable as possible and manage your energy levels.
-The trek will pass by different vegetation zones from Oak and Chestnut trees at the start to mossy and eventually to alpine type of vegetation.
+The trek will pass by different vegetation zones, from Oak and Chestnut trees at the start to mossy and eventually to alpine-type of vegetation.